Xon77/Live4Life/README.md

 - **video developers** to create the visual from the sound data generated.
 Technically, the audiovisual object mapping could be developed through open source tools, such as Processing (basic patch soon to be released), Open Frameworks, Hydra, or even through commercial tools like Touch Designer (basic patch soon to be released) and Resolume, **as long as the creation process and the code are published on Github and open to everyone**.
 - **dancers** for improvising to finally assess the impact between the gesture of the performer, the dancing bodies and the video / light environment.
 I am particularly interested in mixing traditional dances like **Gigue from Québec** with contemporary forms.

-The themes of these spatial improvisations will be about: **loneliness and love, Bernard Parmegiani and Francis Dhomont, free party and techno music**.
+The themes of these spatial improvisations will be about: **loneliness and love, Bernard Parmegiani and Francis Dhomont, free party, (hardcore) techno music and tradition**.
 Feel free to contact me if you are interested.

 <mark> You can also support thanks to donations via [**Ko-fi**](https://ko-fi.com/live4life) or get specific support and courses via [**Patreon**](https://www.patreon.com/live4life)</mark>. :grin: